react-declarative/react-declarative/docs/auto/interfaces/IManagedShallow.md

 isVisible: (v: Data, payload: Payload) => boolean
 ```

+Determines the visibility of a field.

 ### isReadonly

 ```ts
 isReadonly: (v: Data, payload: Payload) => boolean
 ```

+Retrieves the value of the 'isReadonly' property from the given variable.

 ### isInvalid